 - Trip to Richmond, VA for a General Assembly House Tour

 - Charlottesville Downtown Mall Tour

-- Shenandoah River Canoe Trip
+- Rapidan River Canoe Trip

 Mock Session at the Virginia House of Delegates.
 A full day was spent in Richmond learning how PEC works with state government to affect policy.
 They met with staff from the Virginia League of Conservation Voters and PEC’s chief lobbyist.
 They then spent the afternoon with the Deputy Clerk of Virginia’s House of Delegates, who described the legislative process and guided them through a mock session on the House floor.
 The fellows took on the role of elected officials and debated bills that were proposed in the most recent session.

-Benthic Macroinvertibrate Stream Sampling.
+Benthic Macroinvertebrate Stream Sampling.
 The fellows got an up-close look at Thumb Run, a stream in the Rappahannock River Watershed where extensive work has been done to restore its once badly eroded banks and poor water quality.
-After a tour and discussion with the property owner, the fellows assessed the health of the stream by taking an inventory of the types and numbers of macroinvertibrates living on the streambed.
+After a tour and discussion with the property owner, the fellows assessed the health of the stream by taking an inventory of the types and numbers of macroinvertebrates living on the streambed.